 At Cibes, we have taken steps towards making sustainable building easier by obtaining certifications and carrying out reports to assess the environmental impact of our operations, from cradle to grave.

 We have now launched an EPD based on a Life Cycle Assessment for our top-selling product, the Cibes A5000 in cooperation with Miljö Giraff.
 With an EPD, you can earn credits for LEED certifications and other green building rating systems.
 Read more about why an EPD is important for your green project here.

 #1 Siemens – The Crystal – London, UK

-The Crystal is a fully electric sustainable initiative led by Siemens in London.
+The crystal is a fully electric sustainable initiative led by Siemens in London.
 The crystal-shaped, glazed structure has obtained the LEED (Leadership in Energy and Environmental Design) platinum level credential for sustainable buildings.
-The Crystal has achieved such a level through an innovative system that monitors energy use, insulated glass, solar control, and intelligent use of natural daylight.
-This intelligent building also harvests rainwater and features charging stations for electric vehicles.
+The crystal has achieved such level through an innovative system that monitors energy use, insulated glass, solar control, and smart use of natural daylight.
+This smart building also harvests rainwater and features charging stations for electric vehicles.

 Embed image of building:

 View this post on Instagram

 The Crystal offers free admission to the Crystal Exhibition, so if you’re ever in London be sure to make a visit.

 Aside from being one of the most expensive buildings on the planet, Apple Park has obtained a LEED in Platinum, the highest credential for sustainable buildings.
 This building is the world’s largest naturally ventilated building.